-Medium-Well to Well-Done: Don’t waste your money on filet mignon if you’re going to cook it to death.
-It is what it is. #sorrynotsorry
+Medium-Well to Well-Done: Don’t waste your hard earned money on filet mignon if you’re going to cook it to death. #sorrynotsorry

-For a sit-down dinner, you can’t beat the French classic known as bordelaise.
+For an elegant sit-down dinner, you can’t beat the French classic, bordelaise.
 It’s a rich sauce made from shallots, red wine, pan juices, and butter.
-It’s elegant and always a crowd pleaser.
-Slice the meat into thick steaks, about 1 1/2-2 inches, and serve it with a nice pool of bordelaise right on the plate.
+Always a crowd pleaser.
+Slice the meat into thick steaks, about 1 1/2-2 inches, and serve it with a nice pool of bordelaise right on the plate. (recipe included below)

-So there you have it.
+So there you have it!
 I hope this tutorial was informative and inspiring.
 Leave all your burning questions in the comments below and I’ll be happy to help troubleshoot if need be.
-Here’s to the happiest holiday yet – the one that has a whole roasted beef tenderloin and a juicy class of Sonoma-Cutrer Pinot Noir on the table.
+Happy roasting!

 One Year Ago: Classic Potato Gratin, Beet + Carrot Latkes with Smoked Salmon and Horseradish Cream